PhantomInsights/covid-19/README.md

 ![Age Mexico Growth](./figs/mexico_growth.png)

-It does resemble the confirmed cases curve.
+For what it's worth it resembles the confirmed cases curve.
+Thankfully we have the data to plot the daily confirmed cases on the global dataset.

 ### Age and Sex Distribution